powsybl/powsybl-diagram/docs/single_line_diagrams/layout/positionFinder.md

 Two implementations are available:

-* `PositionFromExtension` which rely on explicitly given positions (for example, to reflect the on-site real structure and/or the way the SCADA organizes it).
-See [PositionFromExtension](positionFromExtension.md)
+* `PositionPredefined` which relies on explicitly given positions (for example, to reflect the on-site real structure and/or the way the SCADA organizes it).
+See [PositionPredefined](positionFromExtension.md)
 * `PositionByClustering` which finds an organization of the `VoltageLevel` with no other information than the graph itself.
 See [PositionByClustering](positionByClustering.md)

 Both rely on the `BSCluster` (see [BSCluster](bsCluster.md)) and have the same skeleton: